Meet the Team

 Creative Team:

-Site design: Erika Hang
+Site design: Erika Hang, Karin Naragon

 Experience Designer: Jesse Cahn Thompson is a programmer, artist, and musician based in Los Angeles.
 He received his MA from the Royal College of Art in 2019 after receiving the inaugural Pokémon Company Scholarship.
 His work and research focus on digital communication technologies as a means to democratize, balance, and empower networks of people.
 He is a cofounder of Poolside Press with Alexis Demetriades.